yosemiteproject/Tutorial-FHIR-RDF-as-a-Bridge/README.md

 5. Open [fullreport.ofn](fullreport.ofn): File-->Open.
 This OWL file references a sample FHIR/RDF patient data record (f201.ttl) that we will identify as a cancer diagnosis, using the FaCT++ reasoner.
-It also references the various FHIR and SNOMED CT ontology pieces that enable the reasoner to reach this conclusion.
+It also references the various FHIR and SNOMED-CT ontology pieces that enable the reasoner to reach this conclusion.
 ![Protege after successfully opening fullreport.ofn](images/protege-after-resolving-imports.png)